Office of Research & Innovation Newsletter - Winter 2024

 Given the volume of our scholarly production, it is not realistic for Drexel, or other large research-intensive institutions, to individually evaluate each scholarly product for research misconduct.
 Hence, our prevention efforts focus on educating researchers on their roles in maintaining research integrity.
 We are required by the federal government to provide responsible conduct of research (RCR) training for researchers.
 The nature of this training differs between federal agencies, which makes it challenging for us to implement a single training course across the diverse set of disciplines here at Drexel.
 For the past ~8 years we have collaborated with the Graduate College to provide this type of training.
 We recently reflected on our efforts and realized that a more centralized and auditable approach is needed.
 In addition to this training, we also provide additional resources in our "RCR Toolkit" for all to use.
 We will be adding to these resources, please stay tuned.
 We are committed to RCR.
 Approximately 5 years ago we partnered with UPenn and Temple to organize a day-long symposium on responsible conduct of research.
 In addition to that local collaboration, we participate in national professional organizations focused on research integrity and stay abreast on the latest approaches to prevent misconduct.

 In terms of enforcement, we follow our federally mandated policies, procedures, roles, and responsibilities for reporting research misconduct and investigating any research misconduct claims.
-Drexel’s resources can be found here.
+Drexel's resources can be found on our compliance page.
 We receive accusations of research misconduct in many ways, including via our compliance hotline and directly from journals/funders.
 We investigate all claims of research misconduct.
 Research misconduct investigations are challenging and often very time consuming.
 We rely on internal peers to help us conduct a multi-phase investigation and engage with outside experts outside if specialized insight is required.
-These investigations are overseen by our Research Integrity Officer who, together with the investigation committee, makes a recommendation to the institution’s Deciding Official.
+These investigations are overseen by our Research Integrity Officer who, together with the investigation committee, makes a recommendation to the institution's Deciding Official.
 Using the formal report, the Deciding Official, in consultation with the Provost, and the General Counsel, will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which falsified reports may have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.
 The Deciding Official will also determine, based on the severity of misconduct, whether to impose research sanctions such as, but not limited to, imposing certification requirements to ensure compliance with the terms of a grant, suspension or termination of a grant, or suspension of principal investigator privileges.
 Also, the Provost may assess administrative sanctions appropriate to the level of misconduct, including a letter of reprimand, termination of employment for a faculty or staff member, or expulsion of a student.
-The imposition of some sanctions may be subject to the procedures for approval and/or appeal prescribed by the University’s Appointment and Tenure Policies or University Personnel Policies.
+The imposition of some sanctions may be subject to the procedures for approval and/or appeal prescribed by the University's Appointment and Tenure Policies or University Personnel Policies.
 Finally, depending on the type of research involved, other research compliance functions, such as the IRB or IACUC, may have additional requirements or take additional actions.

 The global research community is facing a reckoning because of bad actors with access to technology who are motivated by success by all costs rather than scientific truth.
 The incentives to be deceptive are real -- publications in high impact journals and improved chances of securing sponsored research funding.
 Now that journals / sponsors are checking for fraud with modern technologies, in some cases retrospectively, we are experiencing a wave of accusations and investigations for academic researchers.
 Drexel, like every other institution of higher education, needs to prepare for the negative consequences associated with research misconduct accusations and findings.
 We will be reviewing our policies and procedures, bolstering our responsible conduct of research training, and preparing for the regulatory changes coming from the federal government.
 We will, as always, keep the Drexel research community apprised of our efforts and any changes.